Mera Peak Climbing

 Booking in all our treks requires the medical history and insurance to cover if illness and other injuries and accidents might occur on treks and climbs.

 On this severe conditions where there are no medical facilities and hospitality needs a victim to be evacuated immediately where quick means of transportation applies including Helicopter services.

 Nepal visa is the easiest visa to obtain; you may buy your Nepal visa at your nearest Nepalese Embassy/ Consulate or Mission offices abroad or buy this upon on arrival to Kathmandu international airport as per your convenient.
 You have to have 2 passport size photographs, Visa fees in US cash & valid passport at least for 6 months valid at the starting of the trip.

-Nationals of SAARC countries and China do not need visa when visiting Nepal.
-As per this rule, Indian nationals do not require visa.
+Nationals of SAARC countries and China do not need the visa when visiting Nepal.
+As per this rule, Indian nationals do not require the visa.

 • Tribhuvan International Airport, Kathmandu